top of page

 A

-Our two co-chairs are a post-Orthodox Jewish theologian and a future Anglican priest / Old Testament scholar, so we are open to any and all creative interpretations of the Bible and related texts, and we deeply value diversity of thought!
+Our two co-chairs are a post-Orthodox Jewish theologian and a future Anglican priest / Old Testament scholar, so we are open to any and all creative interpretations of the Bible and related texts, and we deeply value new ideas!

 A